johncorderox/Rails-API-React-Tutorial/README.md

-This should be everything we need to setup the API.
-Simply click our test api call button and see the magic work!

 Congratulations!
 Our Rails API and React Client is done!
 If you enjoyed this API tutorial please give it a star and share it with your friends!